 - Transition plan from one grade to another, one school to another, and from school to life post-graduation

 - Create IEPs for students whom the team could not agree on delivery of services and were in mediation or due process procedures

-- Craft person-centered IEPs and long-term plans for students with especially complex attributes
+- Craft person-centered IEPs and long-term plans for students with especially complex learning and behavioral support needs

 - Develop plans for long-term organizational and systemic changes.
 For example, I employed PATH to assist a large, urban district leadership team plan and implement a district-wide, highly contested policy around desegregation issues.